canonical-ledgers/factom-accounts/README.md

 #### Master csv

-The master copy of transaction-history.csv lives in the project directory.
-That csv is used to store the current state and to prevent duplicates.
+The CSV pointed to by `--file` is used to store the current state and to prevent duplicates.
 Some people may want to edit the csv file.
 For example, they might want to delete all transactions they have already exported to Excel so that they can see clearly any new transactions that have arrived.

+If you wish to do this copy the file and edit the copy instead of editing the file directly.

-Editing the master copy of transaction-csv will not work.
+Editing the main CSV will not work.
 Instead, it would lead to deleted transactions being imported again, and thus duplicates occurring in your Excel records or in your bitcoin.tax account.
-If you want to edit the csv file directly, specify a path for a new file using `-p`.
-You can edit that copy directly without fear of creating duplicate transactions in your records.

 #### Price